bud11/Engine/README.md

 ## Features:

-- Full platform/backend agnostic control over the entire rendering process
+- Full platform/backend agnostic control over the entire rendering process (currently featuring a Vulkan backend)
-- An extensive easy to use shader metadata/generation system surrounding authoring and interaction
+- An extensive easy to use shader metadata/authoring system with support for multiple shader languages (currently featuring GLSL and HLSL)
 - Complete support for custom object and resource types
 - A robust easy to use serialization/deserialization system fit for all types of data (for example, resources, save data, etc)
 - Extensive multithreading/async support